khalidKE/QuizFlutterApp/README.md

 ---

 ## **License**
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available.

 Enjoy coding and quizzing! 😊